XUDOR/_TWEETER/README.md

 Chance
 md5
 Final Notes
-This project was created as part of [Your School or Course Name]'s web development curriculum.
+This project was created as part of Lighthouse Labs's web development curriculum.
 It's a learning exercise to understand the basics of web development, focusing on front-end technologies and basic server-side scripting.